Learn

 Estimated tax payments have existed in some form since the 1940s, evolving alongside the growth of self-employment and investment income.
 The modern Form 1040-ES provides a worksheet to estimate your expected tax liability for the year and four payment vouchers for mailing quarterly payments (though most payments are now made electronically).

-The rise of the gig economy has dramatically expanded the population of workers who need to make estimated payments.
-Companies like Uber, DoorDash, and Upwork classify their workers as independent contractors and issue 1099s instead of W-2s; meaning no taxes are withheld.
+The rise of the gig economy has expanded the population of workers who need to make estimated payments.
+Companies like Uber, DoorDash, and Upwork classify their workers as independent contractors and issue 1099s instead of W-2s, meaning no taxes are withheld.
 The IRS estimates that the number of taxpayers making estimated payments has grown by over 30% in the past decade.

 Form 1040-ES itself is less of a "form you file" and more of a calculation worksheet and payment system.
 You don't submit the worksheet to the IRS; you use it to determine how much to pay, then make payments via the vouchers, IRS Direct Pay, EFTPS, or credit/debit card.